Jordan Dangerfield: Buffalo Bills

-Dangerfield was signed by the Bills as an undrafted rookie free agent following the 2013 NFL Draft.
+Dangerfield was signed by the Bills as an undrafted rookie free agent following the 2013 NFL draft.
 He was released by the team on August 30, 2013.

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 Dangerfield signed a reserve/future contract with the Steelers on January 10, 2014.
+He was released on August 26, 2014.

+Brooklyn Bolts

+Dangerfield played for the Brooklyn Bolts of the Fall Experimental Football League in 2014.

+Pittsburgh Steelers (second stint)

-He was released on August 26, and signed to the practice squad on November 5.
+Dangerfield was signed to the Steelers' practice squad on November 5, 2014.
 He was released and re-signed to the practice squad throughout the 2014 and 2015 seasons before making the final roster in 2016.

 On January 27, 2017, Dangerfield re-signed with the Steelers on a one-year deal.
 On September 4, Dangerfield was waived/injured by the Steelers and placed on injured reserve.
 He was released on September 8.
 He was re-signed to the practice squad on October 16.
 He signed a reserve/future contract with the Steelers on January 15, 2018.

 On March 20, 2020, Dangerfield re-signed with the Steelers.